iancenry/vans-hire/readme.md

  - Steps:
   1. Push project to Github
   2. Tell Netlify which repo you want to deploy
-  3. In site setting; needed since we deploy without building first:
-    - Build command input  - `npm run build`
-    - Publish directory input  - `dist`
+  3. In site setting; needed since we deploy without building first: (1) Build command input  - `npm run build` then (2) Publish directory input  - `dist`

 ### Mirage JS
 - Mirage JS - npm package to create mock server that will intercept any API requests and will return data from the mock server instead of having to worry about reaching out to the real world.
-   - thin of the routes() portion as the server code that would run whenever you make a request to `/vans` or to `/vans/:id`
+   - think of the routes() portion as the server code that would run whenever you make a request to `/vans` or to `/vans/:id`

 ### Dynamic Route(:/name)
 - Route/url parameter - a portion of our route that is a placeholder for what will eventualy be the actual segment in the URL of the page.
 Help us create dynamic routes.
 Example of a route parameter called `productId` in a Route path: